shivam-tiwari-21/EventAPP/README.md

 ![Screenshot 5](https://drive.google.com/uc?id=1ryC6oaaBT-g9rJDtJ84bqirNQuR-xhrs)

 ## Note
 App's UI is under development.
-It may be slightly different from the actual screenshots, however I will constantly update them.
+It may be slightly different from the above screenshots, however I will constantly update them.

 ## Features
 ### User Features